Missed an opportunity?

 It’s often difficult to balance commitments and obligations with new opportunities because of the responsibilities of work, family, or other engagements we may need to honor.
 In such situations, pursuing something new can be difficult, potentially leading to the loss of new opportunities that could be beneficial to us.

-To help you overcome the regret of missed opportunities, here are 15 tips for moving forward:
+To help you deal with missed opportunities in life, here are 15 tips for moving forward:

 Understand that regret is a normal part of life